 Data also shows that even though 40% of consumers still don’t feel comfortable shopping online using their desktop, a whopping 80% don’t feel comfortable shopping using mobile devices.

 The final solution to this is as unique as your business.

 The only way to create the ultimate experience for your customers is through testing.

-Yes, you can take ques from other retail environments; however, your niche and customer base most likely won’t react in exactly the same way as they did for brand X in a white paper.
+Yes, you can take cues from other retail environments; however, your niche and customer base most likely won’t react in exactly the same way as they did for brand X in a white paper.

 You need to set up a simplified testing environment using A/B testing protocols.
 Then compile your data on what’s working and what’s not.

 The truth is; no one can make a blanket statement about what will work for your business.
-There are however, tried and true methods that have outperformed the others time and time again that we will discuss below.
+There are, however, tried and true methods that have outperformed the others time and time again that we will discuss below.

 Fully 18% of non-buyers said that they couldn’t find what they were looking for.